 Living well and doing well are closely related.
 Unfortunately, many people achieve one at the expense of the other.
-A lot of the time, it boils down to poor planning and not having access to information on the myriads of opportunities out there.
+A lot of the time, it boils down to poor planning and not having access to information on the myriad of opportunities out there.
 Below are some of the things most people overlook, but make a huge difference in living well and doing well.

 1. Planning For Your Retirement

-One of the signs that in your near future, you won’t do well as you hoped, is living from hand to mouth.
+One of the signs that in your near future, you won’t do as well as you hoped, is living from hand to mouth.
 It means that once you’ve retired, you will have saved close to nothing.

-Your children love you deeply, but you want to avoid being a bother. a good financial firm can design personalized retirement plans for you to help you achieve the peace of mind upon retirement.
-They will educate you on the most tax efficient retirement plan and formulate a plan that will not suffer the stock market fluctuation.
+Your children love you deeply, but you want to avoid being a bother. a good financial firm can design personalized retirement plans for you to help you achieve peace of mind upon retirement.
+They will educate you on the most tax-efficient retirement plan and formulate a plan that will not suffer the stock market fluctuation.
 When you start saving for your retirement, they are the best strategy for you.
 However, before you start working with one, you probably do need to have around $10k in your retirement account.

 2. Visiting a Chiropractor

 Sickness and disease are massive causes of depression.
-They not only make you highly irritable, but also may cost you your job.
+They not only make you highly irritable but also may cost you your job.
 If you’ve been living with chronic neck, back, or any other pains.
-Or, if you’ve been feeling like snap, crackle and pop everytime you move, it may be time to stop by a chiropractor.
-Getting in to a chiropractor sooner rather than later can also help prevent permanent bone degeneration.
+Or, if you’ve been feeling like snap, crackle, and pop every time you move, it may be time to stop by a chiropractor.
+Getting into a chiropractor sooner rather than later can also help prevent permanent bone degeneration.

 3. Taking a Vacation